mosesadg/do_something_express_part1/readme.md

 Homework tonight is to create an express app!

 In your application
-- Create a variable `todos` as an array of 5 objects.
+- Create a variable `tasks` as an array of 5 objects.
   - Each object should contain 3 properties
     - id, integer
     - body, string